 You Invite Non-Wedding Guests to Your Pre-Wedding Parties

 The bridal shower is intended to be a celebration with the bride's nearest and dearest, so every shower guest must already be on the wedding guest list.
-The only exception is a workplace bridal shower, in which a large number of coworkers pitch in and contribute to an office celebration.
-(If an office shower involves only a few coworkers, thoughtful couples may choose to include these colleagues in the wedding guest list.)
+The same goes for your bachelorette party.
+Don't invite anyone to these pre-wedding parties if they're not invited to the main event.

 You Forget to Set Parental Boundaries

-Most brides experience some conflict with her parents or future in-laws during the planning process.
+Most brides experience some conflict with their parents or future in-laws during the planning process.
 It's not an easy conversation to have, but the earlier you discuss what's bothering you, the better.
-Make time to talk to your mom or MIL in person, and open by thanking her for the nice things she has done for you.
-Follow with a frank explanation why her decisions or actions are causing problems.
+Make time to talk to them in person, and open by thanking them for the nice things they have done for you.
+Follow with a frank explanation why their decisions or actions are causing problems.
 Take a firm tone—not an angry one.
 (Vent to a friend beforehand to let it out.)

-It is important to consider your reception space when designing table schemes, lounge areas, and floral arrangements.
-If you have a large window with a fabulous view, make that a central part of your decor.
+It's important to consider your reception space when designing table schemes, lounge areas, and floral arrangements.
+If you have a large window with a fabulous view, make that a central part of your décor.
 Don't go crazy spending money on other things when the venue is already gorgeous.

 You Don't Schedule Maintenance Appointments With Your Jeweler

-"It is very important to schedule maintenance appointments with your jeweler at least once a year to make sure the prongs are tight, the diamond isn't loose, and there are no hairline cracks in the shank," says Foster.
+"It is very important to schedule maintenance appointments with your jeweler at least once a year to make sure the prongs are tight, the diamond isn't loose, and there are no hairline cracks in the shank," Foster says.
 "All-around maintenance is vital."

 You Only Have a Cash Bar

-The bar bill amounts to one of the reception's biggest expenses, so it's understandable that not every couple can afford hours and hours of open-bar boozing.
-But there are many ways to save big without having to resort to a cash bar, including serving two signature cocktails, wine, and beer, or asking your venue for a corkage option; this will allow you to keep unopened bottles, which you can return, if allowed in your state.
+The bar bill amounts to one of the reception's biggest expenses, so it's understandable that not every couple can afford hours and hours of open bar boozing.
+But there are many ways to save big without having to resort to a cash bar, including serving two signature cocktails, wine, and beer, or asking your venue for a corkage option.
+This will allow you to keep unopened bottles, which you can then return, if allowed in your state.

 You Overdo the Spray Tan

-If you opt to spray tan, practice a couple times the month before your wedding.
+If you opt to spray tan, practice a couple of times beginning a few months before your wedding.
 This will allow you to find the right formula, adjust it, and gauge how long your tan will last.
-Also make sure your makeup artist is aware to ensure your foundation is consistent with the spray-tanned rest of you; you may even need to play with body bronzer to give you a seamless glow from head to toe.
+Also make sure your makeup artist is aware to ensure your foundation is consistent with the spray-tanned rest of you.
+You may even need to play with body bronzer to give you a seamless head-to-toe glow.